 In 1843, a 26-year-old surveyor mapped out Market Street, a wide street so vast that there was a “protest against the plan as [showing] wanton disregard for rights of landowners,” historian Thomas Prendergast wrote.
 And so the young Jasper O’Farrell fled an incensed mob by horse and boat, hiding out in Sonoma County until he felt safe returning to San Francisco.
 But his plans for an expansive, central boulevard set the course for the Market Street we know today.

-In the decades to come, Market became host to bustling activity, establishing its place as the centerpiece of our city.
+It had to wait until 1860 — when a series of 80-foot sand dunes from Second to Fourth streets were finally leveled— to become more than a line on a map.
+Soon thereafter, Market Street established its place as the centerpiece of our city, however.
 Bicycles were early fixtures there; the nationwide “Good Roads” movement came at the peak of bicycle use, as people biking demanded better, more bikeable streets.
 On July 25, 1896, San Francisco bike advocacy was on full display with people on bikes parading down Market Street and beyond.
 Witnessed by over 100,000 spectators, advocates purposefully walked their bicycles down stretches of Market to demonstrate the disrepair of the street.
 The next day, one newspaper headline read, “San Francisco Bicycle Riders—Disciples Of Progress,” and Market Street was paved two years later.

 After the devastating 1906 earthquake ravaged San Francisco, Market Street solidified its place in our cityscape as the iconic “Path of Gold” with new lights from the Ferry Building to the Castro.
 Collectively designated as San Francisco Landmark no. 200, these ornamental lampposts lining Market Street were first designed in 1908 by Willis Polk, an architect famous for his local works from the Palace of Fine Arts to the restoration of Mission Dolores.
 In 1916, the decorative tops were designed to fill out the full 33-foot-tall features and were installed throughout the following decade, capping the street lights as we know them today.